-CrowdHealth isn’t insurance, so at any medical visit, you’ll say that you are an uninsured or "cash pay" patient.
+CrowdHealth isn’t insurance, so at any medical visit, you’ll say that you are an uninsured or "self-pay" patient.

 Please note that if during a well check, your doctor orders specialized diagnostics, imaging, or additional lab work related to your visit, that will initiate a new, separate health event and will be subject to the standard $500 Member Commitment.

-Other preventative care/wellness checks, such as colonoscopies or gynecological exams and related tests, qualify as valid health events but are separate from the basic wellness visit described above.
-Expenses related to these wellness events can be submitted for funding by the Crowd when the initial $500 Member Commitment has been met.
+Other preventative care/wellness checks, such as colonoscopies or annual gynecological exams and related tests, qualify as valid health events but are separate from the basic wellness visit described above.
+Expenses related to these wellness events can be submitted for crowdfunding when the initial $500 Member Commitment has been met.

-For all non-emergency care, you'll log your visits through the app before you go, which lets your Care Advocate give you personalized care and support throughout the process.
+For all non-emergency care, you'll log your visits through the mobile app or Member portal before you go, which lets your Care Advocate give you personalized care and support throughout the process.

-For minor appointments, you will notify your doctor that you are a cash pay patient and pay the doctor at the time of your visit.
-For major non-emergency care, such as a scheduled surgery, CrowdHealth will negotiate the pricing for your procedure ahead of time.
+For minor appointments, you will notify your doctor that you are a self-pay patient and pay the doctor at the time of your visit.
+For major non-emergency care, such as a scheduled surgery, CrowdHealth will negotiate the pricing and crowdfund your procedure ahead of time.
 As always, you have the freedom to see the doctor of your choice, whether it’s one you already love or a new, high-quality, fairly priced practitioner we help you find.

 Each new illness or injury is considered one health event, so any subsequent care required for this illness – things like labs, radiology, follow-up visits, prescriptions, and referrals – are included as part of the event.
-You commit to paying the first $500 for each event, and any amount over $500 will be submitted to the Crowd for funding.
-It takes approximately five business days for the Crowd to fund those bills, keeping the process quick and smooth for you.
+You commit to paying the first $500 for each event, and any amount over $500 can be submitted to the Crowd for funding.
+It takes approximately a week for the Crowd to fund those bills, keeping the process quick and simple for you.

 For all unplanned urgent or emergency care, inform your Care Advocate as soon as possible about the health event, so we can guide you through your health journey and offer you the best Member support possible.

-When receiving urgent or emergency care, state that you are a cash pay patient and ask to be billed after your care.
-Some urgent cares and emergency rooms may still require you to pay at the time of your visit.
-In either case, scan the bill (paid at visit, or unpaid and sent to you later) into the CrowdHealth app, and we will coordinate payment to your doctor and/or funding to you from the Community quickly and easily.
+When receiving urgent or emergency care, state that you are a self-pay patient and ask to be billed after your care.
+Some urgent care locations or emergency rooms may still require you to pay at the time of your visit.
+In either case, scan the bill (paid at visit, or unpaid and sent to you later) into the CrowdHealth app, and we will coordinate payment to your doctor and/or funding to you from the Crowd quickly and easily.

-For your prescriptions to be eligible for funding by the Community (after meeting your $500 per-event Member Commitment, and up to 120-day supply per event), you must use our prescription discount partner when purchasing.
-You will show your prescription benefits card at the pharmacy to get the best price, pay at checkout, and submit the prescription receipt through the app for funding by the Community.
+For your prescriptions to be eligible for crowdfunding (after meeting your $500 per-event Member Commitment, and up to 120-day supply per event), you must use CrowdHealth’s prescription discount partner when purchasing.
+You will show your prescription benefits card at the pharmacy to get the best price, pay at checkout, and submit the prescription receipt through the app for crowdfunding.

 To help you get a clearer idea of the Member experience, below is an example to walk you through the process.